 As discussed in Graham (2022), the corporate planning process is the foundation of many corporate decisions.
 Nevertheless, academic research on the corporate planning process is scant, resulting in a significant gap between academic research and real-world finance.
 In this paper, we focus on the corporate planning process in the context of merger and acquisitions (M&As or acquisitions for simplicity) to better understand the nature of such planning and its implications for corporate decisions.
 Acquisitions are among the largest and most important events in the lifecycle of firms.
-They shape the boundaries firms and have implications for a wide range of stakeholders.
-Due to data availability, the vast body of academic research on acquisitions typically focuses on the acquisition process starting with the public announcement of an agreement between an acquirer and a target.
-However, as indicated by KPMG (2011), DePamphilis (2010) and Sherman (2018), firms often develop acquisition plans to conduct acquisition search and screen potential candidate firms before they initiate an acquisition process with a specific target firm.
-3
+They shape the boundaries of firms and have implications for a wide range of stakeholders.
+Due to data availability, the vast body of academic research on acquisitions typically focuses on the acquisition process starting with the public announcement of an agreement between an acquirer and a specific target firm.2 However, as indicated by KPMG (2011), DePamphilis (2010) and Sherman (2018), firms often develop acquisition plans as a first step to execute a corporate strategy of growth through acquisitions before they initiate an acquisition process with a specific target firm.3

-Notwithstanding the importance of acquisition planning, to the best of our knowledge, academic research has not examined the role and implications of acquisition planning for the acquisition process.
-In this paper, we manually construct a novel and comprehensive sample of 13,137 firm announcements of acquisition plans announced by 3,536 unique US firms from Mergermarket Ltd. from 2003 to 2015.
-We call these firms acquisition-planning firms.
-We use this sample to examine the information content of acquisition plans for capital market participants, how acquisition plans potentially affect acquisition decisions, and whether acquisition plans create value for shareholders of planning firms.
+Notwithstanding the importance of acquisition planning for the acquisition process, to the best of our knowledge, academic research has not examined the role and implications of acquisition planning for acquisitions.
+In this paper, we manually construct a novel and comprehensive sample of 13,137 firm announcements of acquisition plans by 3,536 unique US firms from 2003 to 2015 from Mergermarket Ltd. We call these firms acquisition-planning firms.
+We use this sample to examine the information content of

 2 Spurred by the recent availability of SEC filings detailing the "background" of takeovers, a relatively new literature focuses on the private takeover process that starts with deal initiation.
 The private takeover phase of acquisitions includes initiation of talks with potential targets followed by non-disclosure agreements, confidential information memorandums, preliminary meetings with potential target firms' management, site visits, and analyses of virtual data rooms, preliminary due diligence of a target firm, term sheet, formal due diligence process and definitive takeover agreement that provides a formal outline of deal terms and conditions.
-See Aktas and Boone (2022) for an excellent summary of this literature.
+See Aktas and Boone (2024) for an excellent summary of this literature.

-3 Corporate executives participating in KPMG's annual M&A survey further emphasize the importance of acquisition planning for delivering more successful transactions (See KPMG's sixth annual Global M&A Survey titled "A new dawn: good deals in challenging times, 2011" at https://assets.kpmg.com/content/dam/kpmg/pdf/2011/06/a-new-dawn.pdf)
+3 Corporate executives participating in KPMG's annual M&A survey further emphasize the importance of acquisition planning for delivering more successful transactions (see KPMG's sixth annual Global M&A Survey titled "A new dawn: good deals in challenging times, 2011" at https://assets.kpmg.com/content/dam/kpmg/pdf/2011/06/a-new-dawn.pdf).